 Geophysical Survey for Locating Grave Sites

-Duncan Hale (Archaeological Services, Durham University) has conducted geophysical surveys of sites throughout the world and for many years using a range of different techniques.
+Duncan Hale (Archaeological Services, Durham University) has conducted geophysical surveys of sites throughout the world using a range of different techniques.
 He is used to working in different and challenging geological environments and searching for different types of features.
 Here he discusses the forensic applications of these techniques.

 Geophysics is a form of remote sensing - it is a way of detecting ‘anomalies’ below the surface without physically disturbing the ground.
 Geophysics has been used in archaeology for many years, because it is a sensitive and quick way of surveying sub-surface features without the time-consuming, expensive and destructive process of excavation.
 It is being used increasingly in forensic cases because it is a way of conducting a rapid survey of sub-surface features and is also non-intrusive.
 Another advantage is that the survey data can be downloaded, processed and interpreted on site within a few minutes.